Solihull: Local government

-Regional and National Government Level
+Regional and national government

 Regionally, Solihull comes under the West Midlands Combined Authority, and therefore also takes part in elections for the Mayor of the West Midlands and the West Midlands Police and Crime Commissioner.

 The member of parliament for the Solihull West and Shirley constituency is Conservative Dr Neil Shastri-Hurst, who won his seat in 2024 after the constituency was created in 2023.
-The seat is one of three parliamentary seats within the Borough of Solihull, the others being Meriden & Solihull East Constituency, named for the village of Meriden within the Meriden Gap and the third is the Birmingham Hodge Hill and Solihull North Constituency.
+The seat is one of three parliamentary seats within the Borough of Solihull, the others being Meriden and Solihull East constituency, named for the village of Meriden within the Meriden Gap and the third is the Birmingham Hodge Hill and Solihull North constituency.

 Traditions

-Traditionally the Mayor of Solihull is driven in a Land Rover - usually a Range Rover - with the licence plate 'Sol 1', reflecting the towns connection to the Land Rover vehicle manufacturer.
+Traditionally the mayor of Solihull is driven in a Land Rover – usually a Range Rover – with the licence plate 'Sol 1', reflecting the towns connection to the Land Rover vehicle manufacturer.

 Although the town and borough of Solihull are in the West Midlands metropolitan county, Solihull is in the historic county of Warwickshire.
 This means the town can fly the flag of Warwickshire and celebrate "Warwickshire Day", when an official date is agreed upon.
-Some local support has been recorded to return the borough entirely to Warwickshire, such as when Bath was returned to Somerset after the abolition of the County of Avon.
+Some local support has been recorded to return the borough entirely to Warwickshire, such as when Bath was returned to Somerset after the abolition of the county of Avon.

 Education

 Higher education

 Solihull has no university, but there are seven universities within 16 mi of the town in the surrounding cities.
-However, Solihull College & University Centre, formerly known as the Solihull College of Technology, offers several foundation degree and full degree courses, particularly in technical subject areas such as computer sciences and engineering.
+However, Solihull College offers several foundation degree and full degree courses, particularly in technical subject areas such as computer sciences and engineering.
 These courses are offered through the college's partner, the University of Warwick.
-As yet the college has not applied to attain university college status.